beedesk/dokku-buildpack-s3fs/README.md

 dokku config:set << your appname >> S3FS_AWS_MOUNT_POINT=...     # must be prefixed with S3FS_
 ```

-Then, you would need to add install [multi buildpack](https://github.com/heroku/heroku-buildpack-multi). (warning: I have only tested it with  and it might not work as a single buildpacks.)
+Then, you would need to install [multi buildpack](https://github.com/heroku/heroku-buildpack-multi). (warning: I have only tested it with and it might not work as a single buildpacks.)

-After you [multi buildpack], add this line in .buildpacks
+After you install [multi buildpack], add this line in .buildpacks

 ```bash
 cd << project root >>   # your local git repo echo https://github.com/beedesk/dokku-buildpack-s3fs.git >> .buildpacks
 ```

-Fuse and s3fs-fuse requires additional privileges that need to be specified.
+Fuse and s3fs-fuse require additional privileges that need to be specified.
 This [docker-options](https://github.com/dyson/dokku-docker-options) plugin can be used.

 ```bash
 cd << vagrant root >>    #